ankitchamke/100-days-of-code/README.md

 - Practiced commands to efficiently find specific files and directories within the file system.
 - Gained an understanding of how to kill a running process using the command line.
 - Mastered the commands for renaming, moving, and copying files and directories.

 ---

+### Day 61: 06 August 2025 (Wednesday)
+**Today's Progress:**
+- Learned the fundamentals of the Figma interface, including the workspace, layers panel, and icon usage.
+- Practiced setting up projects using wireframes, reference images, and creating frames for various devices with a 12-column grid system.
+- Explored typography basics by adding and styling text, and creating reusable text styles for consistency.
+- Designed buttons and a "Featured On" section, learning how to use shortcuts for alignment and duplication.
+- Began experimenting with background effects by creating gradient-blur shapes to add visual depth to the design.

+---